university-of-york/research-it-documentation/docs/source/quickstart.rst

     echo '\n'Job completed at `date`

-Send The Jobscript To The Job scheduler
+Send the Jobscript to the Job Scheduler
 ---------------------------------------

 .. code-block:: console